19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 “Singapore Armed Forces property” includes property in the possession, control or occupancy of the Singapore Armed Forces;

-“soldier” means any person, other than an officer, who is a member of the Singapore Armed Forces and includes a servicewoman;
+“soldier” means any person, other than an officer, a senior military expert or a non-uniformed serviceman, who is a member of the Singapore Armed Forces, and includes any such person who is a servicewoman;

+[28/2009 wef 01/04/2010]

 “subordinate military courts” means general courts martial and field general courts martial from the decisions of which by reason of this Act there is a right of appeal to the Military Court of Appeal;